 Step 3.
 Define Views

-Use Refinery views to filter and prepare indexed data for search and visualization.
+Use Refinery views to filter and access indexed data for search and visualization.

-Refinery views have powerful data controls, allowing you to virtually transform the indexed data fields and materialize fields into the columns that will drive the end-user visualizations and analytics.
-For example, you could limit analysis to a recent time frame, such as the last 7 days.
-You can also set various behaviors such as caching results or case-sensitivity for querying.
-For the details about creating views, see Refinery Views.
+Refinery views have powerful features to virtually transform the indexed data fields, and to materialize the content of fields into columns for end-user visualizations and analytics.
+You can also filter the data intervals to include to limit analysis to a specific time range, and set various behaviors such as caching results or case-sensitivity for querying.
+For more details about creating views, see Views.

 The steps to create a view: